m-f-1998/revive-consecrations/README.md

-# Devotion to Our Lady
+# Revive Consecrations

-A website dedicated to Catholic Devotion of Our Lady.
+A website designed for Revive Scotland for promoting Consecrations.